z1996xm/BIGTREETECH/docs/Octopus MAX EZ.md

 #### 100K NTC or PT1000

-When using 100K NTC, pull-up resistance is 4.7K, when using PT1000, pull-up resistance is 2.2K, set sensor type to 1 for 100K NTC +4.7K pull-up resistance, 1022 for PT1000 + 2.2K pull-up resistance.
-(Note: this method has a much lower accuracy than the MAX31865 in reading temperature.)
+When using 100K NTC, pull-up resistance is 4.7K, when using PT1000, pull-up resistance is 2.2K, set sensor type to 1 for 100K NTC +4.7K pull-up resistance, 1022 for PT1000 + 2.2K pull-up resistance.**<font  color="red"> (Note: this method has a much lower accuracy than the MAX31865 in reading temperature.)</font>**

 \#define TEMP_SENSOR_0 1

 \#define TEMP_SENSOR_1 1

-\#define TEMP_SENSOR_BED 1
+#define TEMP_SENSOR_BED 1

 <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Software6.png width="600"/>